TouchNetix/axutils/README.md

 #### Windows

-Windows requires the `hidapi.dll` files to reside in the same directory as python (see more info [here](https://github.com/abcminiuser/python-elgato-streamdeck/issues/56))
+Windows requires the `hidapi.dll` files to reside in the same directory as Python (see more info [here](https://github.com/abcminiuser/python-elgato-streamdeck/issues/56))
 The `.dll` files can be found [here](https://github.com/libusb/hidapi/releases)

 ### RPi.GPIO